edenx/PBCanalysis/README.md

   - [ ] Inlcude the GP as an MVN in modelling the random effect;
     - [x] INLA (fitting directly with the inverse aggregated kernel works well, but is it robust?)
     - [ ] Stan (Catalina breaks rstan, so sad.
 Will try running on virtual machine with Mojave.)
+- [ ] HIV data: Malawi
+  - [ ] test with the new data set, see if has established reproducible procedure.
 - [ ] Simulation study:
   - [ ] continuous LGCP or inhomogenous Poission?
   - [ ] Implement ICAR and BYM2 in INLA and Stan (straightforward code copying and pasting).